Celebrities coming back to White House after Trump drought

 He has played at the White House in the past.

-Elton joined Stevie Wonder for a joint performance at a 1998 state dinner hosted by Democratic President Bill Clinton honoring British Prime Minister Tony Blair.
+John and Stevie Wonder performed together at a 1998 state dinner hosted by Democratic President Bill Clinton honoring British Prime Minister Tony Blair.
 They performed under a tent on the West Colonnade roof.

 John was critical of Republican President George W. Bush, telling a British magazine in November 2004 that Bush and his administration “are the worst thing that has ever happened to America.”